tanutapi/dart_meteor/README.md

 }

 // Non-reactive
-// Example of accessing an user by userId final userId = 'Sf7Cr8JgDGbsysgxz';
+// An example of accessing a user by userId final userId = 'Sf7Cr8JgDGbsysgxz';
 final user = meteor.collectionCurrentValue('users')[userId];
 if (user != null) {